 The Molecular Reason This Happens

 Water molecules are tiny and polar.
-Practically speaking, they have a positive end and a negative end, like microscopic magnets.
-Consider this: that polarity makes them cling to each other tight — hydrogen bonds, if you want the technical term.
+Worth adding: they have a positive end and a negative end, like microscopic magnets.
+That polarity makes them cling to each other tight — hydrogen bonds, if you want the technical term.
 They pack efficiently.
+That's the part that actually makes a difference.

 Less mass in the same volume.
 Lower density.
 Physics doesn't negotiate.